How to host the best holiday gathering, according to HGTV’s Jasmine Roth

 🛏 Be a guest in your own home.
 If you have a guest room, stay in it for a night before everyone arrives.
 You might realize you need a phone charger, hooks for towels or a warmer blanket.

-🌲Decorate with foliage.
-You can forage branches from your yard and lay them across the table for a trendy, fuss-free tablescape.
+🌲 Decorate with foliage.
+Opt for branches instead of flower arrangements for a trendy, fuss-free tablescape.
 Add cloth napkins and taper candles to elevate things a touch.

 ⏲ Cook ahead of time.
-Pick menu items like make-ahead taquitos or a hearty soup that can easily be warmed in the oven or thrown on the grill.
+Pick menu items like make-ahead taquitos or a hearty soup that can easily be warmed in the oven or thrown on the grill so you can enjoy your party.
 Pre-make a signature cocktail and an easy appetizer that you can set out right before guests arrive.

 🖍 Have a kids' activity.
 You can set up a coloring station at the kids' table, or hand each little one a goody bag.
 Parents will be relieved, and the kids will be entertained.